cloudurable/kafka-training/java/lab6.2/README.md

 ## Auto offset reset config

-What happens when you seek to an invalid location is controlled by consumer based configuration property:
+What happens when you seek to an invalid location is controlled by consumer-based configuration property:

 ```
 ConsumerConfig.AUTO_OFFSET_RESET_CONFIG = "auto.offset.reset"